Incoming Student Tech Guide

 - MyDenison.
 As a Denison student, MyDenison will be your online home.
 MyDenison provides access to your email, calendar, grades and class schedules, course registration, dining menus, community announcements, Denison event calendars, software downloads, Denison’s course management system, and more.
 You can access MyDenison from the Denison Home Page or go to my.denison.edu.

-- Media Equipment for checkout from the Library.
-Denison provides a wide variety of media equipment that can be checked out including digital point & shoot, SLR, and video cameras; DSLR lens kits; tripods; digital audio recorders; and microphones.
+- Media Equipment for checkout from the library.
+Denison provides a wide variety of technology equipment that can be checked out from the Library including Chromebooks, digital SLR cameras and lens kits, tripods, digital audio recorders, and microphones.

 - Check your Denison email regularly.